feldera/feldera/docs/tutorials/basics/part1.md

 In order to run our SQL program, we must instantiate it as part of a _pipeline_.
 Navigate to the `Pipelines` section and click `ADD PIPELINE`.
-Give the new pipeline a name, e.g., "Supply Chain Test Pipeline" and select "Supply Chain Analytics" from the list of SQL programs.
+Give the new pipeline a name, e.g., "supply_chain" and select "Supply Chain Analytics" from the list of SQL programs.

 The selected program is visualized as a rectangle with a blue dot for each table